- Consultation with medical providers or RN

 - Common over the counter medications/cold kits

-- Lab tests (hemoglobin, rapid strep, throat cultures, monospot, blood sugars, pap smears, STI and pregnancy tests)
+- Lab tests (hemoglobin, rapid strep, rapid COVID, monospot, blood sugars, pap smears, urine dipstick, and pregnancy tests)

 - Confidential contraceptive advice, pregnancy counseling, and family planning services *STI testing is available by visiting with a medical provider or Family Health Clinic nurse (Mahube-Otwa) at Health Service.
 Note, costs for this testing are students’ responsibility.